kdraba/polymer-introduction/README.md

 ## Current Step

+### Retrieving inital comments via Ajax

+To retrieve our initial comments via Ajax we first extract our initial list from [app/scripts/app.js](./app/scripts/app.js) into its own JSON file [app/data.json](./app/data.json).
+In order to do so, we replace the date object in our comments with a number value for easier (de-)serialization, i.e. unix seconds timestamp.
+Fortunately we did implement the date format function in a way which is indifferent to that change, so we do not need to change it.

+To get the initial comments list we use the [iron-ajax](https://elements.polymer-project.org/elements/iron-ajax) element in our [app/index.html](./app/index.html) file.
+This is a great example for an element that is not about rendering at all.
+Instead the element calls for us the provided URL `url="data.json"` and stores its result in the designated format `handle-as="json"` in its `last-response` property where we bind our comments list to.
+The `auto` attribute tells the element to call the url as soon as its `url` property is initialized or changes.
+The `iron-ajax` element has many more properties and instead of binding to `last-response` directly, we could have registered a response event handler.

+In order to use the `iron-ajax` element in our [app/index.html](./app/index.html) file, we need to import it in [app/elements/elements.html](./app/elements/elements.html).

+Starting with the next commit, we will try to make the visualization of our date relative.

+## Previous Steps

 ### Formatting the date

 We are using [Moment.js](http://momentjs.com/) to format the date.
 First, we need to install the library using [bower](https://bower.io/).